 Treatment of hip dysplasia can be conservative or surgical.
 The objectives of conservative therapy are to relieve pain and maintain limb function, allowing the dog to continue with as normal a level of activity as possible.
 Conservative therapy consists of weight control, moderate exercise, and medication.
-Medications used in the management of hip dysplasia include analgesics (pain relief medication) and neutriceuticals (nutritional supplements to aid cartilage healing).
+Medications used in the management of hip dysplasia include analgesics (pain relief medication) and nutraceuticals (nutritional supplements to aid cartilage healing).
 The decision to pursue medical management is typically based on the age of the dog, its intended use, the severity of the lameness, and its response to initial attempts at medical management.
-Many dogs can be managed successfully on a long term basis medically.
+Many dogs can be medically managed successfully on a long term basis.

 Currently, four surgical procedures are widely used in the treatment of hip dysplasia.
 These techniques can be divided into two groups: those that are completed prior to the development of significant osteoarthritis and those that are reserved for dogs with osteoarthritis.

 In more mature puppies, a triple pelvic osteotomy (TPO) can be performed.
-In this procedure, each side of the pelvis is reshaped, moving the acetabulum to a more desirable position thus eliminating the laxity in the hip joint.
+In this procedure, each side of the pelvis is reshaped, moving the acetabulum to a more desirable position, thus eliminating the laxity in the hip joint.
 The acetabulum is held in its new position with a specially designed bone plate.

 Once significant osteoarthritis has developed, a total hip replacement or femoral head and neck excision can be performed.
-With a total hip replacement, the abnormal femoral head is replaced with a metal head and the acetabulum is replaced with a plastic socket.
+With a total hip replacement, the abnormal femoral head is replaced with a metal head, and the acetabulum is replaced with a plastic socket.
 The discomfort that arose from an irregular femoral head rubbing against an irregular acetabulum is eliminated.
 In some cases, these implants are cemented in place (cemented hip replacement).
 In other cases, they are pressed into the remaining bone (uncemented hip replacement).
-Candidates for this procedure are medium and large breed dogs that are having clinical problems with arthritis in their hips.
+Candidates for hip replacements are medium and large breed dogs that are having clinical problems with arthritis in their hips.